IT-for-Change/English-Lang-Lab-Speech/README.md

 ### Principles

-- **Pedagogy Centric** : Language learning pedagogy will drive the use cases, not the technology
+- **Pedagogy Centric** : Language learning pedagogy and teacher needs will drive software features, not the technology
 - **Teacher First**    : Support the teacher, minimize student<->device engagement
 - **Offline First**    : All run-time features must be available offline.
 Online is optional
 - **Openness**         : Data, training algorithms and methods will also be open-source, not just an AI model end-product